Learn how to communicate ideas visually—in print, on screen, or in space.

-Design at CCA is dedicated to conceptual exploration alongside practice-based problem solving.
-We teach students to become leaders in the field by emphasizing collaborative studio work, creative risk-taking, and elegant design solutions that engage with pressing social issues.
+Graphic Design at CCA is dedicated to conceptual exploration and practical problem solving.
+We teach students to become leaders in the field by emphasizing craft, creativity, and collaboration, and we encourage them to engage with pressing social issues and think about how their work shows up in the world.

 Draw inspiration from the Bay Area

 The classroom is where the work begins, not where it ends.
-The Bay Area, known for its legacy of craft and social justice, is one of the world’s most innovative technology and design hubs.
-Students have the opportunity to intern for design firms, nonprofits, and publishing houses as they work toward a polished thesis project.
+The Bay Area is known for its legacy of craft and social justice and is one of the world’s most innovative technology and design hubs.
+Students have the opportunity to intern for technology companies, design studios, and cultural institutions.

 Situated within a top art college, the Graphic Design program also benefits from an atmosphere of hands-on making and experimentation.
 Students are constantly giving and getting feedback and testing their ideas with faculty, visiting experts, and peers.

-Our program is grounded in practical knowledge, critical thinking, and a passion for investigation.
-You’ll learn to balance observation and research with thinking and making as you work across a broad range of media.
-We consider the political and social impact of book arts, zines, and muralist traditions, while looking to the future of embedded technologies and systems thinking.
-The historical and contemporary contexts of graphic design will help you refine your voice and strengthen your design toolkit.
+Our program is grounded in critical thinking and a passion for investigation.
+We strive to consider the political, social, and environmental impact of our work.
+You’ll learn to integrate thinking and making as you work across a broad range of media, from zines to virtual reality.
+Exploring the historical and contemporary contexts of graphic design will help you refine your voice and build your design toolkit.

 At the core of our curriculum are sequences of three graphic design and three typography courses.
 These courses teach the foundational concepts of craft and form, engage with exploration and process, and introduce information systems and brand identity.
 Students also have opportunities to take advanced studios in service design, packaging, type design, and more.